matteocoletta/ios_sdk/README.md

 Once you have successfully generated a Universal Link for your app in the Adjust dashboard, you need to do this in your app as well:

 After enabling `Associated Domains` for your app in Apple Developer Portal, you need to do the same thing in your app's Xcode project.
-After enabling `Assciated Domains`, add the universal link which was generated for you in the adjust dashboard in the `Domains` section by prefixing it with `applinks:` and make sure that you also remove the `http(s)` part of the universal link.
+After enabling `Assciated Domains`, add the universal link which was generated for you in the Adjust dashboard in the `Domains` section by prefixing it with `applinks:` and make sure that you also remove the `http(s)` part of the universal link.

 ![][associated-domains-applinks]

-After this has been set up, your app will be opened after you click the adjust tracker universal link.
+After this has been set up, your app will be opened after you click the Adjust tracker universal link.
 After app is opened, `continueUserActivity` method of your `AppDelegate` class will be triggered and the place where the content of the universal link URL will be delivered.
 If you want to access the content of the deep link, override this method.

 ``` objc
 - (BOOL)application:(UIApplication *)application continueUserActivity:(NSUserActivity *)userActivity